amiemora/Portfolio/README.md

 I think it's so cool that you can use javascript and jQuery to make things actually happen on your website!

+I took the approach of giving pretty much every tag a class with the mindset that at any point I could style that tag specifically with any hassles other than referencing the class name.

 Link to Site: